 Betta Fin Curling

 I have talked about stress a few times throughout this article because it is commonly experienced by betta fish, especially with their fiery temperaments.
-It is important to notice when your betta gets stressed because it can impact negatively upon their immune systems.
+It is important to notice when your betta gets stressed because it can negatively impact their immune system.

 One telltale sign of stress in betta fish is the sudden development of horizontal stripes along the length of their body.
 These stripes are often called stress stripes or lines and fear stripes or lines.